 I’m not a professional trainer or animal worker.
 Is this course appropriate for me?

 Yes.
 Because there are very few opportunities for serious learning about fearful dogs, we feel it is important to include everyone who has or might someday have contact with a disadvantaged dog.

 What is the timeline?

 Tentative schedule: The fall 2020 program begins September 3, 2020.
 The non-certification component runs through November 2020, while the fall 2020 certification track program’s official end-date shall be six months from start date but TFDP may extend, at its discretion on a case by case basis, the end date for up to one year to allow sufficient time for successful completion.

 Currently we are not able to offer payment plans.

-The course is taught by fearful dog specialist Rain Jordan CBCC-KA, KPA CTP, CPDT-KA, for The Fearful Dogs Project.
+The program is taught by fearful dog expert Rain Jordan, CBCC-KA, KPA CTP, CPDT-KA, for The Fearful Dogs Project.

 Have a question?
 Email

 Records will show Professional certificants as fully certified: Certified Fearful Dogs Professional (CFDP)

 Records will show Associate certificants as contingently certified: Certified Fearful Dogs Associate (CFDA)